Helen Pearson (science journalist): Appearances

 Pearson has given public lectures and talks at academic venues and literary and science festivals including the Edinburgh International Book Festival, the RSA, London School of Economics and Dartington Way with Words Literary Festival.
 She gave the keynote public lecture at the British Society for the History of Science conference in 2017.

-She has appeared on national and international radio including Radio 4’s Start the Week, and has written about science writing and journalism as a career option for scientists.
+She has appeared on podcasts and national and international radio including Radio 4’s Start the Week, and has written about science writing and journalism as a career option for scientists.

 In 2017, she gave a TED talk based on her book, The Life Project.

+In 2025, she appeared in YouTube videos for Nature about autism and vaccine hesitancy.

 Awards

+Pearson was awarded European Science Journalist of the Year 2025 by the European Federation for Science Journalism for feature articles about science advice, AI and the science of protests.

+She won Editor of the Year 2022 at the Association of British Science Writers awards for her work as Nature’s Chief Magazine Editor, including during the COVID pandemic.

 Pearson’s book, The Life Project was named best science book of the year by The Observer, was a book of the year for The Economist and was longlisted for the Orwell Prize, Highly Commended at the 2017 British Medical Association medical book awards and Highly Commended in the 2016 UK Medical Journalists’ Association Awards.